Priming bias versus post-treatment bias in experimental designs: Empirical Example

-Thus, while the original authors correctly noted that the average treatment effect on the post-measured moderator is insignificant and close to zero, this is not sufficient to ensure that the na\"{i}ve OLS estimate of the treatment-moderator interaction is free from post-treatment bias.
-In addition, the observed data cannot rule out the possibility of priming bias for the CATE.
-With only the design-based assumption of randomization, the nonparametric bounds and estimates from the Bayesian approach do not support the hypothesis of a positive interaction effect.
-It is only with two additional substantive assumptions -- monotonicity and stability -- that the sharp bounds and Bayesian approach produce results qualitatively similar to the na\"{i}ve OLS estimate, of a positive interaction effect that is verging on statistical significance at the 5\% confidence level.
+In sum, the nonparametric bounds do not support the hypothesis of a positive interaction effect under the randomization assumptions alone.
+It is only with a combination of additional substantive assumptions---moderator monotonicity, priming monotonicity, and stability---that the sharp bounds produce results qualitatively similar to the na\"{i}ve OLS estimate of a positive interaction effect, though the designs differ on whether this is statistically significant or not.

-\subsection{Implementing the sensitivity analysis}
+\subsection{Implementing the Sensitivity Analysis}

-While we cannot directly observe the degree of individual-level post-treatment bias, it is possible to investigate how the nonparametric bounds change by varying an assumption about the degree to which this bias is present in the sample.
-Here, we apply the sensitivity analysis described in Section~\ref{subsection-post-sens} to our empirical example.
-Recall that the parameter $\gamma$ bounds the proportion of respondents who would respond differently to the land insecurity question if asked pre- or post-treatment, and that the minimum feasible value of $\gamma$ is given by $|Q_{11} - Q_{01}|$.
+We now apply our sensitivity analysis procedures to this experiment.
+These procedures involve varying the proportion of respondents for whom the placement of the moderator measure affects their moderator value (land security) or their outcome (candidate support), labeled $\gamma$ and $\theta$ respectively.
+We can apply the $\gamma$ and $\theta$ sensitivity analyses to the post-test and pre-test designs, respectively, and we can combine them in the random placement design.

-Figure~\ref{fig:hk-plot22} shows how the nonparametric bounds vary as a function of $\gamma$.
-In this example, we impose Assumptions~\ref{a:monotonicity}~(monotonicity)~and~\ref{a:stability} (stability).
+Figure~\ref{fig:hk-plot22} shows the post-test bounds as a function of $\gamma$ under just the randomization assumption.
 While $\gamma$ can theoretically range up to 1, here we limit it to 0.5 to aid presentation since the bounds quickly stabilize.
 The black lines denote the upper and lower bounds, and the shaded ribbon denotes the 95\% confidence intervals around the bounds.
-The lower bound crosses 0 when $\gamma = 0.07$: that is, when no more than 7\% of respondents are affected by the post-treatment measurement of the moderator.
-When we incorporate the estimation uncertainty, we can see that the shaded ribbon already includes 0 even for the minimum possible value of $\gamma$ consistent with the observed data (0.02).
+The lower bound crosses 0 when $\gamma = 0.07$---that is, when no more than 7\% of respondents are affected by the post-treatment measurement of the moderator.
+The 95\% confidence interval contains 0 even for the minimum possible value of $\gamma$ consistent with the observed data (0.02).
 The sensitivity analysis shows that the sharp bounds are highly sensitive to changes in the degree of post-treatment bias for small values of $\gamma$.